Seyi-Daniel/ASV_NEAT/README.md

 repeatable across all steps (`max_steps`) and across five canonical encounters per scenario type.

+#### Multi-kernel versus legacy single-kernel runs

+The default pipeline runs **three** LIME explainers per timestep (kernel widths 0.5, 1.0, and 2.0) and stacks their bar plots vertically so you can compare how the locality parameter changes the attribution.
+If you want to reproduce the legacy, single-kernel behaviour (one explainer row), temporarily set `KERNEL_WIDTHS = [1.0]` near the top of `scripts/lime_explain.py` before running the command above.
+Previously generated single-kernel reports remain compatible with the combination utilities described below.

 ### SHAP explanation workflow

 For a global/stepwise view of feature importance, a parallel SHAP pipeline is